1-855-GOT-INJURED | 713-974-0388

 Legal Responsibilities of Gyms

-Gyms and fitness centers have a duty of care to their members.
-This means they are legally required to:
+Gyms and fitness centers have a duty of care to protect their members from foreseeable harm.
+This means they are legally required to maintain a safe environment and take reasonable measures to prevent accidents.

 Potential Injuries Resulting from Gym Accidents

-Sprains and strains: Overexertion, improper form, or sudden movements can cause muscle and ligament injuries.
+• Sprains and Strains: Overexertion, improper form, or sudden movements can cause muscle and ligament damage.

-– Fractures: Falls or heavy weights dropping on a limb can lead to broken bones.
+• Fractures: Falls or dropped weights can lead to broken bones and long recovery periods.

-Spinal injuries: Improper lifting or equipment malfunctions can cause severe back or spinal cord injuries.
+• Spinal Injuries: Poor lifting techniques or equipment malfunctions can cause serious back or spinal cord injuries.

-Dislocations: Common when lifting weights incorrectly or when equipment malfunctions.
+• Dislocations: Often caused by lifting weights incorrectly or when using faulty gym equipment.

-• Internal injuries: In rare but severe cases, blunt force trauma from equipment can cause internal bleeding or organ damage.
+• Internal Injuries: In rare but severe cases, blunt force trauma from gym equipment can lead to internal bleeding or organ damage.

 Emotional and Financial Consequences of Gym Accidents

-While the physical impact of a gym accident is often the most obvious, the emotional and financial consequences can be equally devastating.
-Victims may face:
+While the physical effects of a gym accident are often the most visible, the emotional and financial toll can be equally devastating.
+Beyond the immediate pain, victims often struggle with long-term challenges that affect their livelihood and overall well-being.

 What to Do Immediately After a Gym Accident